 - You will be able to breathe better, have higher self-esteem and have a better-balanced face than before this procedure.

-- A rhinoplasty or a nose job is a very common procedure with few complications and is considered a safe procedure with good results.
+- A rhinoplasty is a very common procedure.
+It is considered a safe procedure with good results.